 One of our main philosophies is to respect the privacy of our patients, their families, and our staff and to maintain compliance with the UK GDPR and all UK specific Data Protection Requirements.
 Our policy is to ensure all personal data related to our patients will be protected.

-All employees and sub-contractors engaged by Psychiatry-UK/HLP Group are asked to sign a confidentiality agreement.
-If a sub-contractor acts as a data processor for Psychiatry-UK/HLP Group an appropriate contract will be established for the processing of your personal information.
+All employees and sub-contractors engaged by Psychiatry UK are asked to sign a confidentiality agreement.
+If a sub-contractor acts as a data processor for Psychiatry UK an appropriate contract will be established for the processing of your personal information.

 In certain circumstances you may have the right to withdraw your consent to the processing of data.
 Please contact us if you wish to withdraw your consent.
 In some circumstances we may need to store your data after your consent has been withdrawn to comply with a legislative requirement.